Mathematics Major

 Students expecting to major in mathematics should complete the prerequisites for MATH 302 and MATH 305 before the junior year.
 Students may wish to consult the chair of the Department of Mathematics or their current mathematics instructor in deciding when to take MATH 302 and MATH 305.
 Independent study units (MATH 350, MATH 360, MATH 370) may NOT count as one of the 300-level courses required for the major.

 Students expecting to do graduate work in mathematics should elect MATH 302, MATH 305, and at least four other 300-level courses, possibly including a graduate course at MIT.
-They might also consider acquiring a reading knowledge of one of the following languages: French, German, or Russian.
+While some graduate programs have historically required students to demonstrate reading knowledge of either French, German or Russian, such requirements are becoming less common or more flexible.

 The department offers the following options for earning honors in the major field: